Support for centres affected by the conflict in the Middle East

 If local conditions mean face-to-face training can’t go ahead safely, we’ll offer an online alternative.
 We’ll get in touch if anything needs to change for your booking.

-We do anticipate delays for you receiving physical certificates.
-If you have any students that are waiting for a certificate, and they need this to progress to further education we can provide proof of their qualification directly to institutions.
+If you have any students that are waiting for a certificate, and they need this to progress to further education, we can provide proof of their qualification directly to institutions.
 Please get in touch with us through the Pearson support portal, and we’ll be able to arrange this for you.

 Stay in touch